 Shifting his stool, he then starts to plane.

 Sometimes it's hard to go 'gainst the grain.

-Finally he smiles, 'It's all God's design.'
+Finally he sighs, 'It's all God's design!'

-His weathered hand feels what's smoothed, now fine.
+As his weathered hand feels what's smoothed, now fine.

-This small baby Jesus, a gift to mankind
+By and by, baby Jesus, a gift to mankind

 Will no longer rest in a meagre old manger

 But will peacefully rock in this carpenter's cradle.